Why evidence-based audits improve year over year

 Most audits reset every year

 In many organizations, internal audits and compliance audits feel like isolated events.
-An audit is conducted, findings are documented, corrective actions are implemented, and the report is archived.
-Months later, the process begins again.

 Even when the same checklist is reused, each audit feels new.
 Comparability is often limited.
 Conclusions vary by auditor.
 Documentation differs in depth.
 Evidence reviewed may not match prior years.
 As a result, it becomes difficult to determine whether a control has genuinely improved or whether the same risk is resurfacing in a slightly different form.